 We spent our time at Majlis, relaxing and frolicking in the pool.
 I also booked a facial here for my day at the spa.
 Apart from its beautiful and serene environment, the thing I loved the most was dining at the restaurant.
 The food was great – I still dream about the delicious crab claws I had – and the views from the restaurant deck were divine.

-Majlis allows day visitors to the resort and charges a fee of Sh500 to use the pools on the facility.
+Majlis allows day visitors to the resort and charges a small fee to use the pools in the facility.
+When we went, the cost of the day pass was only 500 Ksh per person.
+I believe it’s about 1,000 Ksh these days.

 Although we didn’t visit, Diamond Beach Village, also on Manda Island, seems to be a favourite destination among travellers.
 If you have the time, it might be worth checking out.